 - If someone seems too friendly, they probably are.

-- Avoid street foods using reused oil.
+- Avoid street foods or any places using reused oil.

 - Use the same street smarts you’d use on the subway in NYC.